Rish-01/Rish-01.github.io/_pages/about.md

+---
+permalink: /
+title: "Hi there, I'm Rishab!"
+excerpt: "About me"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

 # About Me

-Hello, I'm Rishab, a passionate individual with a deep interest in solving complex problems using the synergy of mathematics and technology.
-Currently, I am an intern at Indian Institute of Science (IISc).
+I am currently an intern at Indian Institute of Science (IISc) under Professor Punit Rathore.

 ## Background